Towards Precise Intra-camera Supervised Person Re-identification: Introduction

 \section{Introduction}

 Person re-identification (Re-ID) is the task of matching images of the same person across disjoint cameras.
 Because of its significance in surveillance, this task has attracted broad research interest in recent years.
-Most previous works focus on fully supervised~\cite{sun2018beyond,zhang2019dsa,chen2019abd,luo2019trick} and unsupervised~\cite{deng2018similarity,zhong2019invariance,unsup_clustering,wu2019graph} settings.
+Most previous works focus on fully supervised~\cite{kodirov2016person,sun2018beyond,zhang2019dsa,chen2019abd,luo2019trick} and unsupervised~\cite{deng2018similarity,chen2018deepa,zhong2019invariance,unsup_clustering,wu2019graph,yang2019patch} settings.
 The performance of supervised person Re-ID has been greatly improved due to the development of deep learning techniques.
-However, these methods need a large amount of full annotations that are expensive and time-consuming to obtain, making them unscalable to real-world applications.
+However, these methods need a large amount of full annotations that are expensive and time-consuming to obtain, leading to poor scalability in real-world deployments.
 Conversely, unsupervised methods require no annotations but their performance is still far from satisfactory.

-This paper aims to learn a person Re-ID model under intra-camera supervision (ICS), which is a supervised setting proposed very recently~\cite{zhu2019intra,qi2019progressive}.
+This paper aims to learn a person Re-ID model under intra-camera supervision (ICS), which is a new supervised setting proposed very recently~\cite{zhu2019intra,qi2019progressive}.
 It assumes that identity labels are independently annotated within each camera and no inter-camera identity association is labeled.
-Since the ID association across cameras is known as the most time-consuming part for manual annotation, ICS can greatly save annotation costs and make the Re-ID techniques more scalable.
-Nevertheless, the lack of inter-camera labels brings up more challenges when dealing with appearance variations in different cameras, leading to a performance inferior to the supervised counterparts.
+Since the ID association across cameras is known as the most time-consuming step for manual annotation, ICS can greatly reduce annotation costs and make the Re-ID techniques more scalable.
+Nevertheless, the per-camera independent labeling nature brings up two challenges: 1) Although IDs within each camera are labeled, most IDs in ICS contain much less samples than those in full supervision, as shown in Figure~\ref{fig_imageno}.
+2) The lack of inter-camera labels result in more difficulties when dealing with appearance variations in different cameras.